-a.
+- a.
 Anti-Bullying Policy.
 All primary schools must now include homophobic and transphobic bullying in their anti-bullying policies.
-They must also provide education and prevention strategies to prevent homophobic and transphobic bullying from occurring.
+They must also provide education and prevention strategies to prevent homophobic and transphobic bullying from occurring. - b.
+Use Existing Programmes.
+Programmes where it is particularly relevant to be inclusive in the language you use are Stay Safe, Walk Tall and Friendship Week and other similarly themed programmes that schools engage in.